 Included Meals: Breakfast, Dinner

-A challenging championship course with the serenity of a protected native wildlife sanctuary
+Wairakei International Golf Course is a challenging championship course with the serenity of a native wildlife sanctuary

 Playing golf at Wairakei Golf + Sanctuary offers a truly unique experience where world-class play and conservation meet.
 Set across 450 acres of rolling parkland near Taupō, this par-72 course features 108 bunkers, water hazards, and lush fairways that demand precision and strategic thinking.
 Beyond the game, players are surrounded by a predator-free sanctuary, home to native birds like kiwi and takahē, and fallow deer roaming freely.
 The blend of challenging golf and thriving wildlife creates an unforgettable, nature-rich round unlike anywhere else in New Zealand.